Differential Evolution based Dual Adversarial Camouflage: Fooling Human Eyes and Object Detectors: Experiments

-Raw stands for the original images ,also called clean images.
-Camou is the camouflage using the method provided by Zhang et al. \cite{2018CAMOU}.
+In thi section, the performance of white-box attack of DAC is investigated.
+The Yolo-V3 is selected as the white-box attack model.
+In our experiments, raw stands for the original images, also called clean images.
+CAMOU is the camouflage using the method provided by Zhang et al. \cite{2018CAMOU}.
 AdvCam was first proposed by Dual et al. \cite{duan2020adversarial} to ensure the naturalness and adversarial performance of the generated camouflage using the style transfer technique in the classification task.
 We transfer the method to the detection task.
-In addition, to further illustrate the effectiveness of our proposed two-stage method, we also make a comparison with the one-stage method, denoted as one-stage DAC.
-One stage means that the camouflage is trained jointly by the adversarial loss, smooth loss, and the MSE between the rendered person images with scene images.
-The typical one-stage method has been adopted in the classification task, such as Dual et al. \cite{duan2020adversarial}.
-Pure camouflage is the optimized texture after the first stage in our proposed method, denoted as camouflage.
-DE$\_$DAC$_{full}$ denotes the optimized texture by our proposed whole method when the number of the local texture is the same as the global texture.
+DAC denotes the optimized texture by our proposed whole method when the number of the local texture is the same as the global texture.
 The statistical results of p@0.5, ASR, and MSE under different scenes using the Yolo-V3 detection model are listed in Table \ref{person}.
+The best performance is indicated in \textbf{bold}.